CLI Reference

 --verify | Parse the original and formatted output and reject the result if the CMake semantics change. |

---fast | Skip semantic verification, including the default rewrite-time verification used by --in-place. |
+--no-verify | Skip semantic verification, including the default rewrite-time verification used by --in-place. --fast is a deprecated alias. |

 --cache | Cache formatted file results for repeated runs on the same files. |